-- iv.
-Recommendation, - v.
-Sense-of-the-Body Resolution, - vi.
-Referenda - B. Legislation is action of the SA to carry out its legislative and policy-making functions. - C. Internal Policy Resolutions are actions to enact internal rule changes, and to make amendments to the SA Charter. - D. Investigation is action of the SA to gain information on issues pertinent to its purview. - E. Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power. - F. A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern. - G. Call for a Referendum is an action of the student body to determine community opinion regarding matters of student concern.
+- A. Pursuant to the legislative authority and responsibilities of the Assembly the six principal actions of the Assembly are: - i.
+Legislation, - Internal Policy Resolution, ii. - iii.
+Investigation, - Recommendation, iv. - Sense-of-the-Body Resolution, - vi.
+Referenda - B. Legislation is action of the Assembly to carry out its legislative and policy-making functions. - Internal Policy Resolutions are actions to enact internal rule changes, and to make amendments to the Assembly Charter. - D. Investigation is action of the Assembly to gain information on issues pertinent to its purview. - Recommendation is an action of the Assembly expressing the recommendation of the Assembly in policy areas over which the Assembly through its Charter may or may not have policy-making power. - A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the Assembly regarding a matter of student concern. - Call for a Referendum is an action of the student body to determine community opinion regarding matters of